-The residency training program in Neurology is the only Neurology training program in the state of West Virginia.
-It is fully approved by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Psychiatry and Neurology.
+The residency training program in Neurology is fully approved by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Psychiatry and Neurology.

 The WVU Neurology Residency Program offers 5 categorical positions.
 A strong background in internal medicine is provided in the first year followed by 36 months of neurology training.

 WVU Hospitals Jon Michael Moore Trauma Center in Morgantown is West Virginia's only American College of Surgeons nationally verified Level 1 trauma center.
-The residents have exposure to a wide variety of neurological disorders in inpatient and outpatient setting with varying pathologies and severity of illness.
+The residents have exposure to a wide variety of neurological disorders in inpatient and outpatient settings with varying pathologies and severity of illnesses.
 The hospital has a huge catchment area with patient referrals from West Virginia, Ohio, Pennsylvania, Virginia and Maryland.

 Inpatient setting including wards, consults, epilepsy monitoring unit and pediatric neurology train the residents to care for patients in an acute and sub acute setting.
 Residents get ample exposure to outpatient neurological setting through their weekly continuity clinic, 9 electives and 6 subspecialty clinic rotations.
 On all rotations residents complete their patient care duties most often by 5:00 PM except the on call resident.
 In the weekly continuity clinic residents manage their own patients, with faculty guidance and have the opportunity to follow them for the entire training period.
 All of these experiences will train the residents to practice neurology independently and without supervision.